 LOOSE LEASH WALKING

-One of the most rewarding things about having a dog is taking walks with them – you’re both enjoying nature, exercising and socializing all in one 30 minute walk.
+One of the most rewarding things about having a dog is taking walks with them – you’re both enjoying nature, exercising, and socializing all in one 30-minute walk.
 However, many people struggle with walks and eventually give up.
-With some time and patience, you can teach your dog that walking is about self control.
+With some time and patience, you can teach your dog that walking is about self-control.

-First, obtain a tool to help you manage the pulling while you’re teaching your dog how to walk.
-I recommend front fastening harnesses (the leash attaches in the front).
+Obtain a tool to help you manage the pulling while you’re teaching your dog how to walk.
+I recommend front-fastening harnesses (the leash attaches in the front).
 These work extremely well to help you teach them how to walk.
 If your dog is especially strong or dedicated puller, I recommend a head collar such as a Gentle Leader.
 These take some work to get the dog comfortable wearing it but it gives you excellent control.

 Use a 6 foot leash to teach walking.
 Hold the leash so that if the dog is next to you, the leash will be loose between you and the dog.
 Make sure that it’s not so loose that either of you will get tangled up in it.